Stepstone’s Most Frequently Asked Questions

 Q. Do you offer custom colors?A. Yes, our handmade, wet cast manufacturing process enables us to offer integral custom color options in addition to our versatile and popular 12-Standard colors.

-Q. Are your pavers vehicular rated or H-20 rated?A. Let’s first clarify that the H-20 designation does not pertain to pavers.
+Q. Are your pavers vehicular rated or H-20 rated?A. Let's first clarify that the H-20 designation does not pertain to on grade pavers.

 Yes.
 We do have paver sizes that meet ICPI's aspect and plan ratios for vehicular use.
 These are Stepstone Narrow Modular Pavers in the 9" and 12" sizes.